Utamaro and His Five Women

 Utamaro and His Five Women a.k.a.
 Five Women Around Utamaro (歌麿をめぐる五人の女, Utamaro o meguru gonin no onna) is a 1946 Japanese historical drama film directed by Kenji Mizoguchi.
-It is based on the novel of the same title by Kanji Kunieda, itself a fictionalized account of the life of printmaker Kitagawa Utamaro.
+It is based on the novel of the same title by Kanji Kunieda, itself a fictionalized account of the life of famous printmaker Kitagawa Utamaro.

 Synopsis

 Edo (now Tōkyō) in the 18th century.
 During a parade of samurai and their families and concubines, Seinosuke Koide, a samurai and artist affiliated to a Kanō school master, visits a print shop where he sees a woodcut print by Utamaro that boasts the superiority of his ukiyo-e style over the prevailing Chinese style.
 Enraged, he goes searching for Utamaro, announcing to teach him a lesson or even kill him.
-Utamaro, although having been warned, meets Koide in a tea-house where he proposes a painting contest instead of a sword duel, to which his pursuer agrees.
+Utamaro, although having been warned, meets Koide in a tea-house where he proposes a painting contest instead of a samurai-like sword duel, to which his pursuer agrees.
 Koide subsequently acknowledges Utamaro's superiority and declares him the winner, following him as a disciple.

 Utamaro hears that Edo's best tattoo artist lacks the confidence to draw on the back of courtesan Orui, who is famous for her beauty.
 He asks her permission to paint directly onto her back for the tattoo artist to then tattoo over, which she proudly accepts.
 Shozaburo, son of a wholesaler, falls in love with Orui and elopes with her to the countryside, leaving behind his fiancée Okita, who was once a model for Utamaro.

 Utamaro goes to a lake-side with his friends and spies Oran, the beautiful daughter of a commoner, amongst a group of bathing girls.
 He takes her to be his new model.
 Later, he is sentenced to 50 days in handcuffs for a series of prints on Toyotomi Hideyoshi which offended the officials.

 Okita tracks down Shozaburo and Orui and takes him back to Edo, but later discovers he is still seeing Orui.
 She stabs both to death, then goes to Utamaro's house explaining that, although she knows she will face capital punishment for the crime, she had to be true to her own feelings.
 Utamaro has eventually his handcuffs removed and instantly returns to drawing.
 The film ends with a collection of his most famous prints falling one by one in front of the camera.